ajsmith2028/meeting/Home.md

 ERC 225 (on Feb 13: ERC 250)

 We will follow our annual spring format.
 Everyone presents a very short talk (10 min) at alternating meetings, with a maximum of two slides.
 These talks are meant to be free form and not strictly research updates; you can talk about something you learned in the literature or an idea you had, for instance.
-You should select two items from the following list of categories and do one slide on each:
+You should select one or two items from the following list of categories:

 * Something you learned or can teach us (e.g., a new article you found, a different technique, a software trick, etc.)
 * Something that went well (e.g., new data, a paper submitted or published, etc.)